Aviva loses vote on executive pay at its AGM

 Earlier in the week, Aviva's group chief executive Andrew Moss agreed not to take a rise in his pay, which would have taken his £960,000 salary to above £1m.

-Counting abstentions, the vote was 50% against the remuneration report and 41% in favour with 9% abstaining.'Waking up'
+Counting abstentions, the vote was 50% against the remuneration report and 41% in favour with 9% abstaining.

 It is only the fourth time that a FTSE 100 company has lost a vote on a remuneration report.